Skip to main content

 Step 5: Configure the SaladCloud Model Provider

 OpenClaw does not support adding arbitrary custom providers through the onboarding wizard.
 Instead, configure your SaladCloud endpoint by editing ~/.openclaw/openclaw.json directly.
-You can use any name for the provider key - in this example we use saladcloud.
-Add the following config, merging with any existing content:

 {

-models: {
+"models": {

-providers: {
+"providers": {

-saladcloud: {
+"saladcloud": {

 },

-cost: {
+"agents": {

-agents: {
+"defaults": {

-defaults: {
+"model": {

 }